AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2021-07-11-respecting-font-size-preferences-rems-62-5-percent.md

 The traditional unit for sizing anything on the web is the pixel, but it's not the ideal unit for font size.
 While pixels do make it easy for you to translate mockups from design software directly into CSS, they're an [absolute-length unit](https://developer.mozilla.org/en-US/docs/Learn/CSS/Building_blocks/Values_and_units#absolute_length_units), which means that one pixel always corresponds to a **fixed physical size** on a user's screen.
 More precisely, one CSS pixel is equal to `1/96` of an inch.

 Pixels are the easiest unit to understand because they're grounded in physical measurements.
 But like other absolute units, they're not very scalable.
-And using pixels for font sizing even harms accessibility.
-To understand why, we need to learn a bit more about user font size preferences.
+And using pixels for font sizing actually harms accessibility.
+To understand why, we need to learn about **user font size preferences**.

 ## Respecting Users' Font Size Preferences

-Every browser applies a base font size of `16px` to a document, meaning that unstyled body text will have a font size of `16px` out of the box.
+Every browser applies a root font size of `16px` to a document, meaning that unstyled body text will have a font size of `16px` out of the box.
 However, both developers and users can change this behavior.
 As developers, we can change the font size of the root element (`html`) with CSS so that all elements inherit that new font size.
-Users can go into their browser's settings (e.g., `chrome://settings/fonts` in Chrome) and configure their font preferences:
+Similarly, users can go into their browser's settings (e.g., `chrome://settings/fonts` in Chrome) and configure their font preferences:

 {% include img.html src: "chrome-settings.jpg", alt: "The Chrome settings page for changing one's preferred font size.
 Two sliders can be seen: one for the font size and another for the minimum font size.
 Sample sentences are shown below those sliders, along with pickers for the user's preferred font family (which, by default, is Times New Roman)." %}